-The newly reauthorized federal education law, the Every Student Succeeds Act (ESSA), maintains the No Child Left Behind Act’s assessment subject and grade level requirements as a condition of receiving federal funds.
-ESSA requires state education agencies to implement statewide assessments in mathematics and English-language arts in grades 3 through 8 and once in grades 9-12.
-Many states, however, test math and English-language arts more than once in high school.
+As a condition of receiving federal funds, the Every Student Succeeds Act requires state education agencies to implement statewide assessments in mathematics and English language arts every year in third through eighth grade and once in ninth through 12th grade.
+Many states, however, test math and English language arts more than once in high school.

-The federal law also requires a science assessment once in each of three grade brackets: 3-5, 6-9 and 10-12.
-Few states exceed these requirements, and most states test science in grades 4 or 5, 8 and once in high school through an end-of-course assessment in biology.
+The federal law also requires a science assessment once in each of three grade spans: third through fifth grade, sixth through ninth grade, and 10th through 12th grade.
+Few states exceed the science testing requirements, and most states test science in fourth or fifth grade, eighth grade and once in high school through an end-of-course assessment in biology.

 Where available, assessment vendor information is provided.
 However, many states work closely with their vendors to develop their assessments.
-Where a vendor is indicated, this is not meant to negate the collaborative work done by the SEA, teachers, and others in the state.
+Where a vendor is indicated, this is not meant to negate the collaborative work done by the state education agency, teachers and others in the state.

-This information was collected from state department of education websites and through contact with state department staff and therefore may not reflect what is required in state statute or regulation.
+This information was collected from state department of education websites and through contact with state department staff, and therefore may not reflect what is required in state statute or regulation.
 State assessment systems vary widely, and the information below may not fully capture the unique qualities of each system.
-If you have suggestions or questions, please contact Julie Woods at firstname.lastname@example.org.

-- College and Career Readiness – Grade 11 unless otherwise indicated.
-Statewide, during school, paid for by the state
+- Additional college and career readiness assessment (grade 11 unless otherwise indicated; statewide, during school and paid for by the state)